hharryyf/Taste-of-research-2020/README.md

 update 3/1/2021:
 Attempt the mobility initialization i.e. (2, 1) or (1, 2) instead of (1, 1).
 The number of iterations was halved, upload result_PNS.csv.

+update 5/1/2021:
+Implement the data structure optimization version of unit propagation and pure literal elimination, the algorithm has an armotized complexity of O(logn) when detecting unit clauses and pure literals.